From Perseus to Trojan War: 7 mind-blowing myths about Mycenae that changed ancient Greece

 According to Wikipedia, during the second millennium BC, there were four major branches: Linear A, Linear B, Cypro-Minoan, and Cretan hieroglyphic languages.

-Linear A is a writing system of the Minoans practiced between 1800 BC -1450 BC on the island of Crete. ( the Minoan civilization preceded the Mycenean one).
+Linear A is a writing system of the Minoans practiced between 1800 BC and -1450 BC on the island of Crete. ( the Minoan civilization preceded the Mycenean one).
 The Linear A script evolved into the Linear B script, which was used by the Mycenaeans as the earliest form of ancient Greek language.
 It’s fascinating to learn that modern archeologists and historians still can’t read the Linear A script but they can read the Linear B texts. https://en.wikipedia.org/wiki/Linear_A

 Fact or Myth #7: The birthplace of Hera’s worship & a peacock